 - Burn ointment, triple antibiotic ointment, PVD iodine 10 percent solution , aloe vera gel, hydrocortisone cream

 - Oral rehydration salts, antihistamines, pain relievers (both ibuprofen and aspirin), antacids, upset stomach and anti-diarrheal medications

 - Duct tape or moleskin (for placement over blisters as soon as they start)

 - Malleable splint

 Besides these items you should also have a good light source, extra batteries, a space blanket and safety pins that can come in handy in so many ways including fastening an arm sling, making precise holes in a plastic bag and more.
-You should also ensure your first aid kit is in a sturdy container, preferably one that is also waterproof.
+You should also ensure your first aid kit for backpacking is in a sturdy container, preferably one that is also waterproof.

 Many first aid kits are available pre-made with all the items above.
 Whether buying pre-made or putting together your own you will want to make sure to check dates on medications and replace anything outdated or used before each trip.